 - Karla comes to therapy because she wants to learn to eat, be healthy and have love in her life.

 - Diane wants her anxiety to stop.
 She doesn't want to live with what seems like endless fear every day.
-She wants to stop needing to pretend she is okay.
+She wants to stop pretending she is okay.

 - Nora feels safe at home.
 She comes to therapy because she wants people and activity in her life but she's afraid t step into the world.

-- Annie is a creative business woman who is discovering that she squelches her ideas and creative vision to serve and please people who work for her.
-She lives in fear of being punished for taking a stand in supporting what she wants.
-When she first came to me she protected herself from perceived punishment by going completely numb to her own desires and ideas.
+- Annie is a creative businesswoman who is discovering that she squelches her ideas and creative vision to serve and please people who work for her.
+She lives in fear of being punished for taking a stand in support of what she wants.
+When she first came to me, she protected herself from perceived punishment by going completely numb to her own desires and ideas.

-Intellectually most know that therapists don't have super powers.
+Intellectually, most know that therapists don't have superpowers.
 I can't stop abusers.
 I can't change the past.
 I can't vanish an eating disorder.
 I certainly can't make the world safe.
-And I can't create a secure path for a hiding creative soul who feels guilt for barely existing to emerge free and strong.
+And I can't create a safe path for a hidden creative soul who feels guilty for barely existing to emerge free and strong.

-Yes, I'm an individual person limited to human skills.
+Yes, I'm a person limited to human skills.
 Yet, over the years, I've seen these people achieve their dreams.
 They drop an eating disorder.
-They develop strong loving bonds with quality people.
+They develop strong, loving bonds with quality people.
 They sleep peacefully without anxiety or nightmares.
 They stand up for themselves and step forward into life making wonderful achievements that honor their souls.

 How does this happen?
 Yes, I create a therapeutic space with strong boundaries to protect the work.
 Yes, I have studied for many years and have therapeutic skills.
 Yes, I respect and understand at least some of the human condition.
-But this is not enough to bring about long lasting and deep healing changes in a person's life.
+But this is not enough to bring about lasting, deep healing in a person's life.

-The answer lies more within the partnership that develops between me and my patient.
-We may talk for months and sometimes years about the specific problems, issues, fears, anger, yearnings that govern their lives.
-Within that talk we are establishing a trust, a bond and a joint awareness that between the two of us we can make good things happen.
+The answer lies more within the partnership that develops between my patient and me.
+We may talk for months, sometimes years, about the specific problems, issues, fears, anger, and yearnings that govern their lives.
+Within that talk, we are establishing a trust, a bond, and a joint awareness that between the two of us, we can make good things happen.

-Over time the real theme of healing emerges and that is harmony.
-And I certainly don't mean capitulation to others' agendas or people pleasing while sacrificing your own soul desires.
+Over time, the real theme of healing emerges: harmony.
+And I certainly don't mean capitulating to others' agendas or people-pleasing while sacrificing your own soul's desires.

 I mean harmony within yourself.
-When the goal becomes harmony many solutions to problems fall into place.
-For example, the powerful obsession with food, eating, weight and exercise can come from an unconscious drive to protect a weak and vulnerable aspect of yourself.
+When the goal becomes harmony, many solutions to problems fall into place.
+For example, the powerful obsession with food, eating, weight, and exercise can come from an unconscious drive to protect a weak and vulnerable aspect of yourself.
 That aspect is not in harmony with the rest of you.
-Maintaining the eating disorder makes that aspect even weaker from lack of living.
-Nourishing and supporting what's weak, hidden, frightened within and encouraging you to listen to your heart and step forward as you honor your soul causes changes in your life.
+Maintaining the eating disorder makes that aspect even weaker due to a lack of living.
+Nourishing and supporting what's weak, hidden, frightened within, and encouraging you to listen to your heart and step forward as you honor your soul causes changes in your life.

-When achieving harmony within is your goal, when developing what's weak and bringing that into balance with what is strong becomes your goal then new inner structures develop.
-You say yes and no to different things.
-You don't choose destructive life habits and you drop destructive life habits that you thought existed to protect you.
+When achieving harmony within is your goal, and when you develop what's weak and bring it into balance with what is strong, new inner structures develop.
+You say yes to some things and no to others.
+You don't choose destructive life habits, and you drop the ones you thought protected you.

 Courage is required to follow your journey to inner harmony.
 Inner harmony expresses itself, eventually, in making choices in your life that are in harmony with your soul.
 This will take you to a life you honor and enjoy.
-However, people, structures and agendas you supported in the past based on your fears and weaknesses will do their best to pull you back into your old ways.
+However, the people, structures, and agendas you once supported, driven by your fears and weaknesses, will do their best to pull you back into your old ways.
 If they cannot, they will fall away from your life.
-In early days, you might feel guilty, lonely or afraid as you enter a new way of living you can't yet identify.
+In the early days, you might feel guilty, lonely, or afraid as you enter a new way of living you can't yet identify.

 *pix Scarce Swallowtail (Iphiclides podalirius), picture taken in Athens, Greece (March 27, 2005) by Tim Bekaert.
 Public Domain, https://commons.wikimedia.org/w/index.php?curid=97235